 Teaching games can be used to create a positive experience with food to promote eating.

 There are many variables that can contribute to picky eating behavior, but overcoming the problem can be accomplished with the right protocols to teach the dog or cat how to accept new foods.
 These steps can help overcome picky eating behavior!
-However, it does take some patience and consistency from the pet parent to teach the dog or cat how to become more adventurous with food.
+However, it will take patience and consistency from the pet parent.

 Causes of Picky Eating Behavior